ducthinh17/Space-Invaders/README.md

 The army will be arranged into a rectangle, and each turn the horizontal line will start to drop bullets.
 Players must dodge bullets and destroy enemy troops to win, otherwise they will fail to save the earth.
 ### Animal class

-Here are the animal classes :
+Here are the character classes :

 |Character | Life | Move | Resistance | Special attack |
 |---|---|---|---|---|